 The Ottawa Real Estate market was somewhat crazy at times in 2018.
 There were many sales that went considerably over asking.
 Will 2019 be the same?
 Have we reached the pinnacle of pricing?
 This video has my commentary for Ottawa Real Estate in 2018 and going forward in 2019:

 2018 was a bit a crazy year in the Ottawa Real Estate market.
-What I tell me clients is that I never seen anything like it in the last 16 years as a realtor and a home buyer prior to that.
+What I tell my clients is that I have never seen anything like it in the last 16 years as a realtor and as a home buyer prior to that.

 What might have brought about the very high sale prices in cases of multiple offers?

-Prior to 2018 I had only noticed one or two (at most) residential homes sell at $100,000 or more over asking, and most likely the home was listed much too low.
+Prior to 2018 I had only noticed one or two (at most) residential homes sell at more than $100,000 over asking, and most likely the home was listed much too low.

 In 2018 it was almost commonplace for good homes, mostly in the core, to go WELL ABOVE asking.